aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 <h1 id="wiki-ramNodeFinder">ramNodeFinder</h1>

-ramNodeFinder searches node(s) from nodearrays managed by ramActorManager.
+ramNodeFinder searches for a node or multiple notes from an array of nodes managed by ramActorManager.
-If you want to manipulate not ramNodeArray but specific nodes, it is more easier than using for-loop.
-Probably ramNodeFinder is used not in drawActor(), drawRigid() but in draw().
+If you want to manupulate specific nodes, this is much easier than a for-loop. ramNodeFinder should be used in your draw() loop, and not in drawActor() or drawRigid()

 ---